 It is not new for brands to strategically place their content.
 However, today there is much more advertising, and it is seamlessly integrated with other content.
 In addition, the design of platforms makes content from diverse sources—advertisers and news agencies, experts and amateurs—indistinguishable.
 Individuals’ right to information and basic guarantees of transparency are at stake if advertisements are placed on equal footing with desired content.

-Content moderation is at the heart of the service that social-media platforms provide: the hosting and curation of the content uploaded by their users.
-Content moderation is not just the review of content, but every design decision made by the platforms, from the Terms of Service and their Community Guidelines, to the algorithms they use to rank and order content, to the types of content they allow and encourage through design features (“like”, “follow”, “block”, “restrict”, etc.).
+Content moderation is at the heart of the services that social-media platforms provide: the hosting and curation of the content uploaded by their users.
+Content moderation is not just the review of content, but every design decision made by the platforms, from the Terms of Service and their Community Guidelines, to the algorithms used to rank and order content, to the types of content allowed and encouraged through design features (“like”, “follow”, “block”, “restrict”, etc.).

 Though nations differ in their stances on freedom of speech, international human rights provide a framework for how to balance freedom of expression against other rights, and against protections for vulnerable groups.
 Still, content-moderation challenges increase as content itself evolves, for instance through increase of live streaming, ephemeral content, voice assistants, etc. Moderating internet memes is particularly challenging, for instance, because of their ambiguity and ever-changing nature; and yet meme culture is a central tool used by the far right to share ideology and glorify violence.
-Some communications manipulations are also intentionally difficult to detect, for example, “dog whistling” (sending coded messages to subgroups of the population) and “gaslighting” (psychological manipulation to make people doubt their own knowledge or judgement).
+Some information manipulation is also intentionally difficult to detect; for example, “dog whistling” (sending coded messages to subgroups of the population) and “gaslighting” (psychological manipulation to make people doubt their own knowledge or judgment).

 Content moderation is usually performed by a mix of humans and artificial intelligence , with the precise mix dependent on the platform and the category of content.
 The largest platforms like Facebook and YouTube use automated tools to filter content as it is uploaded.
-Facebook, for example, claims it is able to detect up to 80% of hate speech content in some languages as it is posted, then submitting it for human review.
-Though the working conditions for the human moderators have been heavily critiqued, the accuracy and transparency of the algorithms are also disputed and, expectedly, have some concerning biases.
-Humans are of course subject to biases as well, but algorithmic bias in content moderation poses more serious threats around equity and freedom of expression.
+Facebook, for example, claims it is able to detect up to 80% of hate speech content in some languages as it is posted, before it reaches the level of human review.
+Though the working conditions for the human moderators have been heavily criticized, algorithms are not a perfect alternative.
+Their accuracy and transparency have been disputed, and experts have warned of some concerning biases stemming from algorithmic content moderation.

-The complexity of content-moderation decisions does not lend itself easily to automation, and the porosity between legal and illegal/permissible and impermissible content leads to both cases of legitimate content being censored, and cases of harmful and illegal content passing through the filter (cyberbullying, defamation, etc.).
+The complexity of content-moderation decisions does not lend itself easily to automation, and the porosity between legal and illegal or permissible and impermissible content leads to legitimate content being censored and harmful and illegal content (cyberbullying, defamation, etc.) passing through the filters.

-The moderation of content posted to social media has been increasingly important during the COVID-19 pandemic, when access to misleading and inaccurate information about the virus can result in death.
-The current moderation strategy of Facebook, for example, has been described as creating “a platform that is effectively at war with itself: the News Feed algorithm relentlessly promotes irresistible click-bait about Bill Gates, vaccines, and hydroxychloroquine; the trust and safety team then dutifully counters it with bolded, underlined doses of reality.”
+The moderation of content posted to social media was increasingly important during the COVID-19 pandemic, when access to misleading and inaccurate information about the virus had the potential to result in severe illness or bodily harm.
+One characterization of Facebook described “a platform that is effectively at war with itself: the News Feed algorithm relentlessly promotes irresistible click-bait about Bill Gates, vaccines, and hydroxychloroquine; the trust and safety team then dutifully counters it with bolded, underlined doses of reality.”